react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 Now rebuild the app and test on your device or simulator.

-## Pressing buttons don't do anything

-Make sure you're not connected to Chrome Debugger.
-When connected to Chrome Debugger, you might encounter various issues related to timing, such as button presses and animations not working correctly.

 ## Nothing is visible on the screen after adding a `View`

 If you wrap the container in a `View`, make sure the `View` stretches to fill the container using `flex: 1`: